MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/Get-AzureRmRedisCacheKey.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRedisCacheKey** cmdlet gets the access keys for an azure_2 Redis Cache.
+The **Get-AzureRmRedisCacheKey** cmdlet gets the access keys for an Azure Redis Cache.

 ## EXAMPLES